12 Apr 2022

 Ans: We can make our life worth living by celebrating these festivals well.

-4. What does the poet mean by ‘Festival of flowers’?
+4. What does the poet mean by ‘Festival of Flowers’?

 Ans: The poet means Holi which is a festival of colours.